A Guide into Amazon Product Description Writing

 If I am looking for a crew that can make me stand out, I need that crew right there that illuminates the masculine apex.

-The same case goes for the woman who wants to make a dramatic entrance.
-She will probably go for those heels—price aside.
+The same case goes for the lady who wants to make a dramatic entrance.
+She will wish to have those heels—price aside.

 Breaking down The Points